Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: A-Optimality Criterion and Gradient

-This formula of the gradient can be refined given the exact formulation of the design matrix $\designmat$ and its derivative $\del{\wdesignmat}{\design_i}$, as discussed before.
-If we assume the observation errors are temporally uncorrelated, then
+This formula of the gradient can be refined given the exact formulation of the design matrix $\designmat(\design)$ and its derivative $\del{\wdesignmat(\design)}{\design_i}$, as discussed before.
+If we assume the observation errors are temporally uncorrelated, following the same procedure as in~\Cref{app:A_Optimality_Space}, then we have